How to Get a Surgical Technician Certification (CST & TS-C)

 2) Understand the Eligibility Requirements

 After choosing which certification to pursue, look closely at the eligibility requirements for testing and certification.
 For both certifications, you can complete an accredited surgical tech training program or a military surgical tech training program.
-Candidates with three 3 of experience working as a scrub tech are eligible for the TS-C exam.
+Candidates with 3 years of experience working as a scrub tech are eligible for the TS-C exam.

 Both certifying organizations require that applicants complete their training programs within 5 years of taking the exam.